osmlab/atlas-checks/docs/checks/roundaboutConnectorCheck.md

 incorrectly labeled or formed roundabouts, and missing roads or networks.

 The sharpness of flagged angles can be altered using the two configurable values:
-`threshold.one-way`: maximum degrees of intersection for a one way road; defaults to 100°
+`threshold.one_way`: maximum degrees of intersection for a one way road; defaults to 100°
-`threshold.two-way`: maximum degrees of intersection for a two way road; defaults to 130°
+`threshold.two_way`: maximum degrees of intersection for a two way road; defaults to 130°
 <br>
 ```
  1| \____/